 WATCH: Fox’s Bartiromo Argues The Best Way to Stimulate the Economy is More Tax Cuts For the Wealthy

 Donald Trump was unlike any politician that America had ever seen.
 When he took office, though, he made a move that was very traditionally Republican.
 Trump passed a major tax cut for the wealthy.
 Like Ronald Reagan and the Bushes before him, Trump said that the cuts would stimulate the economy and benefit the average…

 A White House economic adviser has called on Donald Trump to declare a national emergency because of the Coronavirus and stop collecting payroll taxes.
 Stephen Moore co-authored an op-ed in Sunday’s Wall Street Journal calling for radical and apparently unilateral action to shore up the struggling U.S. economy.
 “Last week Mr. Trump acknowledged that compromising with Speaker…

 US coronavirus deaths have doubled in the last three days, and Donald Trump is responding by demanding tax cuts for restaurants and entertainment.

+Republicans are fighting among themselves again in the U.S. Congress, and this is a bad sign for their chances in November’s midterm elections.
 Speaker of the House Paul D. Ryan (R-Wis.) is pushing hard to get another misguided and harmful tax cut passed in the next few months.
-For some reason he thinks this will fire up the Republican base of voters and will make it more likely that Republican candidates will win elections this year.
+For some reason he thinks this will…

 Sen. Chuck Grassley (R-IA) suggested that rich people deserve tax cuts more than working class people because working class people spend all of their money on booze, women, or movies.